How I Grew My Linkedin Audience in 5 Easy Steps And Why You Should Too

 But you need to understand its fundamental purpose and the direction the product took since Ryan Roslansky became the company’s new CEO in Feb 2020, almost around the same time as the pandemic started.

-It’s in fact no more about finding jobs anymore and the opportunities go beyond such transactional interactions which have no specific value apart from the experience of applying online.
+It’s in fact not about finding jobs anymore and the opportunities go beyond such transactional interactions which have no specific value apart from the experience of applying online.

 For many, it’s now become their favorite social network where they can access and learn from the best minds, leaders, mentors around the world and grow their personal or professional skills.